scaffops/python/fragments/contributing.md

 # Get started! 🕹️

 Ready to contribute?
-Here's a quick guide on how to set up {{repo_name}} and make a change.
+Here's a quick guide on how to set up {{repo}} and make a change.

 #% with development_guide=True %#
 #% include "fragments/guide.md" %#